One of the 7 Natural Wonders of the World

 - Many activities that involve the Zambezi River are not safe and so can’t be done

 Tip – Bring a raincoat!
+Also a warm sweater – you will need it for warming up afterward.
 Although, there are raincoats for hire (at the entrance car park of the Victoria Falls) for around $3 each.

 If this is the only time you can come, aim for early February or late May.
 April is about the peak month.